darwin-eu/DarwinShinyModules/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project.
 This can be a new feature or an improvement.
 title: ''
 labels: ''
-assignees: mvankessel-EMC, PRijnbeek
+assignees: ''

 ---

 **Is your feature request related to a problem?
 Please describe.**
   A clear and concise description of what the problem is.
 Ex.
 I need this because [...]

 **Describe the solution you'd like**